AlexVollstaedt/Forest-Change/README.md

 # Forest Change Detection App

 An interactive web application for analyzing forest cover changes over time using satellite imagery from Google Earth Engine.
 Users can select any area on earth, define a time period, and retrieve deforestation statistics derived from the Hansen Global Forest Change dataset.
+Check it out https://forest-change-detection-app.onrender.com/

 ## Features